ThoughtCreator/loka-sdk/README.md

 - INPUT
 - OUTPUT
-- INPUT_PULLDOWN
+- INPUT_PULLUP

-NOTE: By Default in the CPU internal resistor is set to PULLDOWN.
-Otherwise "digitalWrite(HIGH)" must be called to change it to PULLUP.
+NOTE: By Default in the CPU internal resistor is set to PULLUP.
+Otherwise "digitalWrite(HIGH)" must be called to change it to PULLDOWN.